wisemapping/wisemapping-open-source/README.md

 Application will start at http://localhost/c/login.
 You can login using *test@wisemapping.org* and password *test*

-## Option 2: Start UI and API independently
+## Option 2: Start FrontEnd and Backend API

 ### Compile and Start API